 That's why everybody at Manchester United was delighted to see Darren return in December 2013 from the ulcerative colitis condition that had kept him sidelined for almost a year.

 Fletcher's never-say-die attitude has been displayed on many occasions.
-This, combined with his indefatigable running, hassling, closing down and tackling, is what made him so important to Sir Alex Ferguson's plans when he was available for selection.
+This, combined with his indefatigable running, hassling, closing down and tackling, is what makes him so important.

 However, in terms of recognition for his exertions and qualities, Fletcher's United career has been a slow burner.
 It is only with age, and with an ever-growing list of outstanding performances, that he has received due credit.